 Employment Outlook and Salary Information

-The BLS employment projections for 2014-2024 anticipated a 15% rise in job opportunities for computer and information systems managers.
-The network systems and communications analyst field is expected to experience 21% employment growth, which is much faster than average.
-Network and computer systems administrators and database administrators were anticipated to experience 8% and 11% increases in job opportunities, respectively.
-Mathematicians were forecast to see a 21% increase in employment opportunities from 2014-2024.
+The BLS employment projections for 2018-2028 anticipated an 11% rise in job opportunities for computer and information systems managers.
+The computer systems analyst field is expected to experience 9% employment growth, which is faster than average.
+Network and computer systems administrators and database administrators were anticipated to experience 5% and 9% increases in job opportunities, respectively.
+Mathematicians were forecast to see a 26% increase in employment opportunities from 2018-2028.

 While specific programs in cryptology are only offered as graduate certificates, there are master's and Ph.D. programs that cover the topic.
 Students in these programs gain the technology expertise they need to protect computer systems from the growing threat of cyber crime.